davidcpage/cifar10-fast/README.md

  Note that DAWNBench timings do not include validation time, as in [this FAQ](https://github.com/stanford-futuredata/dawn-bench-entries), but do include initial preprocessing, as indicated [here](https://groups.google.com/forum/#!topic/dawn-bench-community/YSDRTOLMaMU).
 DAWNBench timing is roughly 74 seconds which breaks down as 79s (as above) -7s (validation)+ 2s (preprocessing).

+## Update 4th Dec 2018
+- Core functionality has moved to `core.py` whilst PyTorch specific stuff is in `torch_backend.py` to allow easier experimentation with different frameworks.
+- Stats (loss/accuracy) are collected on the GPU and bulk transferred to the CPU at the end of each epoch.
+This speeds up some experiments so timings in `demo.ipynb` and `experiments.ipynb` no longer match the blog posts.